wp-plugins/car-demon/readme.txt

 * Corrected issue causing images to not insert in posts.
 * Cleaned up search and archive template.
 Moved custom queries to their own functions to make adding additional theme styles easier.
 * Enhanced shotcodes for Forms to give users more power in reusing forms on different pages and controlling where each form goes.
-* Shortcodes for part_request, service_request, service_quote, trade & finance_form now have the arguement "location" added to them.
+* Shortcodes for part_request, service_request, service_quote, trade & finance_form now have the argument "location" added to them.
-* Shortcode for contact_us now has the arguement "send_to" added to it.
+* Shortcode for contact_us now has the argument "send_to" added to it.
 * See the FAQ on how to use the shortcodes.
 = 1.1.6 =
 * Adding updated translations for Dutch and Romanian, thanks again to the efforts of Ciprian Dracea (Drake).